-Edgar Krasa has dedicated his life to educating young people about the Holocaust, and he has spoken to many thousands of students across New England.
+Edgar Krasa dedicated his life to educating young people about the Holocaust, and he spoke to many thousands of students across New England.

 In 1941, Edgar was selected to be on the first transport to Terezín, to help convert the garrisson town to a concentration camp.
 He was ordered to set up the kitchen that would feed tens of thousands of prisoners, and he worked there until 1944, when he was deported to Auschwitz.
 He walked in the notorious Death March and survived by feigning death after being shot.
 Following a period in Israel, Edgar ran the Veronique restaurant in Brookline.